cameron/cameron.github.io/_posts/2014-03-16-15-seconds-to-cleaner-git-history.md

 {% endhighlight %}

-Here, we see each commit and its message prefixed with a command (all defaulted to `pick`, which means "keep this one as-is").
+Here, we see each commit and its message prefixed with a command (all defaulted to `pick`, which means *keep this one as-is*).
 At this point, we could save and exit, and git wouldn't make any changes to our commit history, but that's not why we're here, so let's do some cleanup:

 {% highlight bash %}
 pick addc22d [reasonable commit]